mic-web/coursera-node-express-mongodb-assignments/README.md

 # Example solutions for assignments

-Coursera provides a course "Server-side Development with NodeJS, Express and MongoDB" that's a good starting point for learning the ME(R)N stack.
+Coursera provides a course "Server-side Development with NodeJS, Express and MongoDB" that's a good starting point for learning NodeJS, Express and MongoDB.

 This repository contains my solutions for all assignments.
 On top of that I added some tools that help during development (e.g. ESLint, Prettier).

 If you're following the course as well and are looking for solutions I hope that I can help you if you're stuck with a problem or if you want to find out if there are better solutions.
+Just please ensure to follow the Coursera Code of Conduct - it's for your own benefit.

 # Topics involved